-What comes out of this discussion is the way autonomy and multiculturalism - when acknowledged through dialogue - are embedded.
-Margalit and Halbertal reject the argument of multiculturalism from autonomy in favor of a view of multiculturalism expressing a “natural” right to one’s own culture, no need, or right, to ask the cultural seeking recognition inner acknowledgment and practice of autonomy; a person has a right to culture, even if his own culture does not honor the principle of autonomy (Margalit and Halbertal, 1994: 491–492).
+What comes out of this discussion is a clearer understanding of the ways in which autonomy and multiculturalism—when acknowledged through dialogue—are socially embedded.
+Margalit and Halbertal reject the argument of multiculturalism from autonomy in favor of an alternative view of multiculturalism in which people are seen as having a “natural” right to their own culture, no need, or right, to ask the cultural seeking recognition inner acknowledgment and practice of autonomy; a person has a right to culture, even if their own culture does not honor the principle of autonomy (Margalit and Halbertal, 1994: 491–492).
 Tamir continues this line of thought, and asserts that in rights-based liberalism, where there is no prior demand for exhibiting autonomy, there is a higher chance of cultural pluralism (Tamir, 1999).
-Tamir, as well as Margalit and Halbertall ignore that societies that do not accept the ideal of autonomy will not enable dialogue with other cultures, will oppose any possibility of cultural separation from their midst, and will not enable tools for individuals to formulate other parallel cultural possibilities.
-Thus, in practice, the pluralism they assert, on behalf of rights-based liberalism will, at most, reasonably express an existing situation but not enable further development from its midst.
-This is a factual pluralism that connects itself at most to the value of tolerance and thus does not involve continual improvement as a result of intercultural discourse.
-I accept, as they assert, it is impossible to force adults to act out of autonomy, however, even if the autonomous model is too perfectionistic, this still does not contradict the individual’s right to receive capabilities for autonomy.
-And more than that, it does not rule out a complexed notion of dialogue, one that not just allows factual pluralism but advances pluralism.
-Such an advanced pluralism takes multicultuarlim not just as a social fact to be defended, but as living social process.
-The claims of Margalit, Halbertal, Tamir, and others regarding the existence of a right to culture rely on the concept of human dignity, and the fact that an individual can refuse autonomy as a formative value in his culture.
-Yet such a refusal can only be accepted when behind it there is deep understanding of the meaning of the refusal.
-Such an argument against the centrality of autonomy in public sphere cannot be accepted in education, because in education the value of dignity demands the opposite, there it specifically required that he or she will be exposed to this possibility of autonomy in a meaningful way.
-An adult individual can, and is allowed, to refuse the value of autonomy, or the use of, it only when it has been offered to him concretely and meaningfully and not just as a floating and hollow possibility.
-Respect for refusing to use autonomy, is morally legitimate only when one was truly exposed to autonomy, thoroughly and practically.
-Only then he can truly make a second-order-will to refuse it.
-Being-in-dialogue, as a justification for multiculturalism, negates any attempt to withdraw to a policy of multicultural ghettos.
-As Habermas points out "All actions affecting the rights of other human beings are wrong if their maxim is not compatible with their being made public."
-That is, as long as multicultural education is not run the way it was described above, according to the rules of dialogue, we cannot properly claim it to be a proper one.
-In other words, one must distinguish between a right from autonomy to the right to autonomy.
-One must distinguish between the existing right to autonomy and a manner of functioning that is autonomous.
+Tamir, as well as Margalit and Halbertal, overlook the consideration that societies that do not accept the ideal of autonomy do not enable dialogue with other cultures, oppose any possibility of cultural separation, and do not provide tools for individuals to formulate other parallel cultural possibilities.
+Thus, in practice, the pluralism they assert on behalf of rights-based liberalism may, at best, reasonably describe an existing situation but cannot enable further development.
+This is a factual pluralism that subscribes to the value of tolerance but does not seek continual improvement through intercultural discourse.
+I accept, as they assert, that it is impossible to force adults to act out of autonomy.
+However, even if the autonomous model is too perfectionistic, this does not contradict the individual’s right to opportunities for attaining autonomy.
+Moreover, it does not rule out a complex notion of dialogue, one that not only allows for factual pluralism but also advances pluralism.
+Such an advanced pluralism views multiculturalism not just as a social fact to be defended, but as a living social process.
+The claims of Margalit, Halbertal, Tamir, and others regarding the existence of a right to culture rely on the concept of human dignity, and on the fact that an individual can refuse autonomy as a formative value in their culture.
+Yet such a refusal can only be accepted when behind it there is a deep understanding of the meaning of this refusal.
+Such an argument against the centrality of autonomy in the public sphere cannot be accepted in education, because in education the value of dignity demands the opposite: in education there is a specific call for access to this possibility of autonomy in a meaningful way.
+An adult can, and is allowed, to refuse the value or use of autonomy, only when it has been offered concretely and meaningfully and not just as a floating and hollow possibility.
+Respect for the refusal to use autonomy is morally legitimate only when the subject has been unequivocally exposed to autonomy, in a direct and practical sense.
+Only then can a person truly express a second-order desire to refuse it.
+Being in dialogue, as a justification for multiculturalism, negates any attempt to withdraw to a policy of multicultural ghettos.
+As Habermas points out, “All actions affecting the rights of other human beings are wrong if their maxim is not compatible with their being made public.”
+Therefore, multicultural education needs to be approached according to the rules of dialogue.
+In other words, one must distinguish between the right derived from autonomy and the right to autonomy.
+One must also distinguish between an existing right to autonomy and a manner of functioning that is autonomous.